 Whether weights are estimated in all individuals uncensored at time s ('all') or only in individuals uncensored and in state j at time s ('state')

-j
+- j

-Landmark state at which predictions were made (only required in landmark.type = 'state')
+Landmark state at which predictions were made (only required in landmark_type = 'state')

 Maximum bound for weights

-stabilised
+- stabilised

 Indicates whether weights should be stabilised or not

 Maximum follow up for model calculating inverse probability of censoring weights.
-Reducing this to t + 1 may aid in the proportional hazards assumption being met in this model.
+Reducing this to

 Value

-A data frame with two columns. id corresponds to the patient ids from data.raw. ipcw contains the inverse probability of censoring weights (specifically the inverse of the probability of being uncesored).
-If stabilised = TRUE was specified, a third variable ipcw.stab will be returned, which is the stabilised inverse probability of censoring weights.
+of censoring weights (specifically the inverse of the probability of being uncesored).
+If stabilised = TRUE was specified,

 Details